commercelayer/commercelayer-cli-plugin-triggers/README.md

 _See code: [src/commands/shipment/get_rates.ts](https://github.com/commercelayer/commercelayer-cli-plugin-triggers/blob/main/src/commands/shipment/get_rates.ts)_

-## `cl-triggers shipment:on_hold ID`
+### `cl-triggers shipment:on_hold ID`

-Send this attribute if you want to put this shipment on hold.
+Send this attribute if you want to put this shipment on hold..

 ```
 USAGE